thycotic/ib-docs/aduc-ext/users.md

 ![generate](images/generate.png "User Data tab - Generate User")

-## Primary Group

-Opens the AD Group Modal to search and select an AD group to be assigned as Primary Group for the user account.

-* Only one group can be selected and assigned at a time.
-* If a group is selected that doesn’t have a Primary GID, you will be presented with the Thycotic GID generation modal.

 ## Primary GID

-* The GID number of the Primary group assigned to the user
+The GID number of the Primary group assigned to the user under the Member of Panel of the User Properties.

 ## Home Directory